Our House

 Soil treatments for termites

-Subterranean termites start nests in the soil then extend the colony into structures where damage occurs.
+Subterranean termites start their colonies in the soil then extend it into structures where damage occurs.
 Because the "root" of the colony is always in the soil, termite treatments usually involve applying insecticide to the soil.

-In the past, highly toxic and persistent insecticides, like chlordane and heptachlor, were applied to the soil during construction.
-These "pre-construction" treatments create a toxic barrier that prevent termites in the soil from moving into the structure.
+In the past, highly toxic and persistent insecticides, like chlordane and heptachlor, were applied to the soil during construction to prevent termites from building colonies around the structure.
+Nowadays less toxic and environmentally damaging materials like bifenthrin , fipronil, imidacloprid, permethrin and cypermethrin are used.
+These "pre-construction" treatments create a toxic barrier that prevent termites in the soil from moving into the structure and also stop colonies from getting started (see How Termite Biology Affects Treatment Options).

 house foundation drawing